tifarekaseke/alu-shell/loops_conditions_and_parsing/README.md

 This script displays numbers from 1 to 100, replacing multiples of 3 with "Fizz", multiples of 5 with "Buzz", and multiples of both with "FizzBuzz".

+# 11-read_and_cut

+This script displays the username, user ID, and home directory path for each user in the /etc/passwd file.